grafana/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 {{< docs/shared lookup="stability/public_preview.md" source="alloy" version="<ALLOY_VERSION>" >}}

-The `beyla.ebpf` component is used as a wrapper for [Grafana Beyla][] which uses [eBPF][] to automatically inspect application executables and the OS networking layer, and capture trace spans related to web transactions and Rate Errors Duration (RED) metrics for Linux HTTP/S and gRPC services.
+The `beyla.ebpf` component is a wrapper for [Grafana Beyla][], which uses [eBPF][] to automatically inspect application executables and the OS networking layer and capture trace spans related to web transactions and Rate Errors Duration (RED) metrics for Linux HTTP/S and gRPC services.
 You can configure the component to collect telemetry data from a specific port or executable path, and other criteria from Kubernetes metadata.
-The component exposes metrics that can be collected by a Prometheus scrape component, and traces that can be forwarded to an OTel exporter component.
+The component exposes metrics that a Prometheus scrape component can collect and traces that can be forwarded to an OTel exporter component.

 {{< admonition type="note" >}}
 To run this component, {{< param "PRODUCT_NAME" >}} requires administrator privileges, or at least it must be granted the `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE` capability.